-Our results are also related to studies of information flow between credit markets and equity markets.
+Our results are also related to studies of information flow between the equity market and the bond market as well as between the bond market and the CDS market.
 Kwan (1996) finds that lagged stock returns are correlated with current bond yield changes, while the opposite is not the case.
 This evidence is consistent with our findings since the sensitivity of corporate bonds to fundamentals is always much lower than the sensitivity of the associated credit protection or equity.
 Of these three securities, the bond is the least information-sensitive.
+Blanco, Brennan, and Marsh (2005) and Zhu (2006) find that CDS spreads predict corporate bond credit spreads, and thus, that CDS spreads improve bond price discovery.

 Acharya and Johnson (2007), using data for 79 US firms from 2001 to 2004, "find significant incremental information revelation in the credit default swap market ... only for negative credit news and for entities that subsequently experience adverse shocks."
 Our results indicate that credit protection returns do not predict equity returns even after conditioning on large credit protection returns or positive credit protection returns.
-The findings in Table 2 of Acharya and Johnson are confined to a small group of distressed firms classified using ex post, rather than ex ante, measures of rising credit risk or high credit risk.
-However, the analogous results in the same table are not statistically significant using the firm's credit rating at the time - the only ex ante measure of credit risk.
-Indeed, even for junk-rated firms, the only consistent evidence of predictability at both short and long horizons in our analysis is from equity to CDS markets rather than from CDS to equity markets.
-Thus, the conventional wisdom that trades in CDS markets reflects information is largely incorrect.
+The findings in Table 2 of Acharya and Johnson are confined to a small group of distressed firms classified using ex post, rather than ex ante, measures of rising credit risk or high credit risk.5 However, the analogous results